Stihl BR 600 - 677 CFM Gas Backpack Blower

 Overview of the Stihl BR 600

-- Power: The BR 600 gas-powered blower, manufactured by Stihl, is rated for a max air volume of 677 cubic feet per minute (CFM) and a max air speed of 238 MPH.
+- Power: The BR 600, built by Stihl, is a gas-powered leaf blower capable of expelling a maximum air volume of 677 cubic feet per minute (CFM).
+Its air speed is rated at 238 MPH.

 - Handling: As this unit is a backpack leaf blower, the majority of the unit is distributed so that the user can operate it with ease for most reasonable periods of use.
 Its throttle is located on the tube, which allows you to keep your left hand free.
+The telescopic tube enables quick and easy adjustments: shortening for tight spaces and extending as needed.
 All told, it weighs 21.6 lbs — the Stihl BR 600 is neither the lightest nor the heaviest gas-powered backpack blower on the market.

-- Engine: Its 4-Mix engine boasts a displacement of 64.8 cc.
+- Engine: This blower's 4-Mix engine has a displacement specification of 64.8cc.
 Stihl's 4-Mix engine is a 4-stroke engine that runs with a mixture of oil and gas (50:1 ratio).
 You can find more details about this technology further down the page.

 Product Videos